-A team of professors and graduate students at Rutgers University – Newark gathered residential permit and residential building sales for a nearly a 150 year epoch – an unprecedented effort supported in part by a research grant from the Land Economics Foundation (LEF).
-In doing so they have discovered supply and pricing trends that will enable an increased understanding of housing affordability in major cities.
+A team of professors and graduate students at Rutgers University – Newark gathered residential permit and sales figures for nearly a 150 year epoch – an unprecedented effort supported in part by a research grant from the Land Economics Foundation.
+They discovered supply and pricing trends throwing new light on housing trends and affordability in big cities.

 Jason Barr, PhD